icsm-au/DynAdjust/README.md

   1. `install_dynadjust_prerequisites.sh`
   2. `make_dynadjust_gcc.sh`

-Executing `install_dynadjust_prerequisites.sh` will download all the prerequisites required to build DynAdjust, and will provide options for installing xerces-c and xsd prerequisites via Package Manager or downloading and building from source.
-Executing `make_dynadjust_gcc.sh` will build DynAdjust in the directory `./build-gcc/` and install to `/opt/dynadjust/gcc/x_x_x/`.
+Executing `install_dynadjust_prerequisites.sh` will download all the prerequisites required to build DynAdjust (boost, xerces-c, xsd, mkl).
+Options are provided for installing xerces-c and xsd prerequisites via Package Manager or downloading and building from source.

+Executing `make_dynadjust_gcc.sh` will clone the latest version of DynAdjust, build it in the directory `./build-gcc/` and install to `/opt/dynadjust/gcc/x_x_x/`.
 Symbolic links to the binaries (installed to `/opt/dynadjust/`) will be created in the user's `~/bin` folder.

 ### Windows build requirements
 Please refer to the Windows compilation [instructions](https://github.com/icsm-au/DynAdjust/blob/master/resources/dynadjust-compilation-in-windows.pdf) for the steps to compile DynAdjust on Windows using Microsoft's freely available Visual Studio 2017 Community Edition.